joinpursuit/9-1-bird-sanctuary-project/README.md

 1. I can see 10% discount listed as text when I have 3 or more birds in my cart
 1. I can see a 10% discount reflected in the price when I have 3 or more birds in my cart
 1. I can see a series of bonuses based on the number of items I have in my cart
-1. I can use a form to checkout my cart.
+1. I can use a form to checkout my cart
-1. I can reset my cart when I submit my purchase
+1. I can reset my cart when I submit my purchase from my form
 1. I can see an alert for successful purchase when I submit a purchase
 1. I can delete a bird from my cart